Posted by on 21 Feb 2022

 The tour brings you a taste of the island’s culture through local delicacies, lively cultural performances and more.
 You’ll look forward to fishing and coconut husking with the locals!
 Discover a different side of the Cook Islands with our Chill Out in Paradise holiday package.

 When visiting the Cook Islands, you can’t miss the capital Avarua.
 This laidback town, sitting in the north of Rarotonga, has plenty of attractions worth visiting.
+Explore the Punanga Nui Market on Saturday mornings for native food vendors, beverages, head dresses, pareu, and souvenirs.

 Drop by the Cook Islands Library Museum for a glimpse of the island’s history.
 If you’re looking for souvenirs, the Perfumes of Rarotonga carry tropical fragrances that you can bring home.
 After a long day of walking, enjoy a hearty seafood dinner at one of the beachfront restaurants.